baleada/docs/src/prose/utilities/index.md

 ### Dimension
 :::

-Dimension utilities are shorthand for creating elements with the same height and width.
-They also support setting height and width to different values with a single class.
+Dimension utilities are shorthand for creating elements with the same width and height.
+They also support setting width and height to different values with a single class.

-Dimension utilities start with `.d-` and end with any value from your `height` or `width` theme configurations, or any arbitrary value supported by height and width utilities.
+Dimension utilities start with `.d-` and end with any value from your `width` or `height` theme configurations, or any arbitrary value supported by width and height utilities.
 You can also use `theme.dimension` to configure additional classes and values.

 :::
 ```html